Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Discussion

-First, our debasing method can be used to conduct valid statistical inference on the regression function (or the conditional mean outcome) of the treatment group if we focus on the observational data $\{(Y_i, R_i,X_i)\}_{i=1}^n = \{(Y(1)_i, T_i,X_i)\}_{i=1}^n$ or the control group if the data of interest is $\{(Y_i, R_i,X_i)\}_{i=1}^n = \{(Y(0)_i, T_i,X_i)\}_{i=1}^n$.
-Unlike the classical approaches in causal inference, where the observational data $\{(\mathbb{Y}_i,T_i,X_i)\}_{i=1}^n$ are split into treatment and control halves in order to conduct statistical inference on the estimand of interest, we utilize all the covariate vectors $X_i\in \mathbb{R}^d,i=1,...,n$ in both treatment and control groups to address the above inference problems, providing extra efficiency gains.
+First, our debiasing method can be used to conduct valid statistical inference on the regression function (or the conditional mean outcome) of the treatment group if we focus on the observational data $\{(Y_i, R_i,X_i)\}_{i=1}^n = \{(Y(1)_i, T_i,X_i)\}_{i=1}^n$ or the control group if the data of interest is $\{(Y_i, R_i,X_i)\}_{i=1}^n = \{(Y(0)_i, 1-T_i,X_i)\}_{i=1}^n$.
+Similar to the regression adjustment in causal inference \citep{freedman2008regression,lin2013agnostic,negi2021revisiting}, we utilize all the covariate vectors $X_i\in \mathbb{R}^d,i=1,...,n$ in both treatment and control groups to address the above inference problem, which could provide extra efficiency gains.

 Second, under Assumption~\ref{assump:basic}, our proposed debiasing program \eqref{debias_prog} can also be extended to conduct statistical inference on the linear average conditional treatment effect (ACTE) $\mathrm{E}[Y(1) - Y(0) | X]$ with no unmeasured confounding.
 To this end, borrowing an idea from~\cite{giessing2021inference}, the debiasing program \eqref{debias_prog} can be modified as follows: